derrickburns/generalized-kmeans-clustering/README.md

 ### Introduction

-The goal K-Means clustering is to produce a model of the clusters of a set of points that satisfies certain optimality constraints.
+The goal of K-Means clustering is to produce a set of clusters of a set of points that satisfies certain optimality constraints.
 That model is called a K-Means model.
 It is fundamentally a set of points and a function that defines the distance from an arbitrary point to a cluster center.